 walk away and never look back (just kidding) – you get the idea.
 Sometimes a little space helps everyone.
 This is essential when sibling issues arise.

 Keep on with the same scope/sequence but use outside resources for a little while.
-This is my favorite.
-If your main curriculum is awesome, but they need extra help or a way to get a little more excited use resources like what you find at Teachers Pay Teachers or Intelligo Unit Studies that are cost-effective and still get the material covered.
+This is my favorite to make curriculum feel new.
+If your main curriculum is awesome, but the kids need extra help or a way to get a little more excited, use online resources that are cost-effective and still get the material covered.